 Surveys, surveys, surveys.
 They’re all the hype among digital organisations today.
 In fact, the use of online surveys has witnessed a substantial surge in recent years.
-Over 80% of businesses employing this method to collect feedback and make data-driven decisions.
+Over 80% of businesses employ this method to collect feedback and make data-driven decisions.
 Not only is it a quick and effective way to gather relevant data from your users and customers, but it also allows for a more comprehensive understanding of your audience and actionable insights.

 In this post, we will touch on everything you need to know to get started with online surveys, including: